Civil Liberties Case Files at the National Archives at Atlanta

-Criminal case involving Isaac Woodard, Jr., a Negro citizen of New York, who was beaten and blinded by Lynwood Shull, Chief of Police in Batesburg, South Carolina.
+Criminal case involving Isaac Woodard, Jr., a African American citizen of New York, who was beaten and blinded by Lynwood Shull, Chief of Police in Batesburg, South Carolina.

 Suit filed to desegregate the schools in Orangeburg County, South Carolina.

-Class action suit seeking admission of Negro residents to Clemson College.
+Class action suit seeking admission of African American residents to Clemson College.

-Plaintiffs are Negro citizens of Tennessee who alleged that they were denied admission to the University of Tennessee solely on the grounds of race or color.
+Plaintiffs are African American citizens of Tennessee who alleged that they were denied admission to the University of Tennessee solely on the grounds of race.